Fares1298/EducationCentral/DEPLOYMENT.md

 ## Deployment Options

-### Option 1: Vercel (Recommended)
+### Option 1: Vercel (Frontend Only - Recommended for Static Site)
+**Important**: This deployment serves only the frontend as a static site.
+The contact form and course data will work with the pre-loaded data.

 1. The included `vercel.json` configures the build properly
 2. Upload the entire project to Vercel
-3. Vercel will automatically detect the framework and build
+3. Vercel will build and serve the static frontend
+4. All course information and basic functionality will work

 ### Option 2: Netlify
 1. The included `netlify.toml` configures the deployment